 If you are looking for a job while employed, here are some tips for doing it right:

-This is undeniably a daunting task, but forming and maintaining a robust professional network is one of the best things you can do for your career.
-According to Alison Doyle at The Balance, 60% or more of all jobs are found through networking.
+This is a daunting task, but forming and maintaining a robust professional network is one of the best things you can do for your career.
+Most jobs are found through networking.
 To rely exclusively on cold applications is to put yourself at a distinct disadvantage.

 To begin building a network, the first step is to assess the network you already have.
 Even if you are new to your career, you know plenty of people for lots of different reasons.
 Though you may find it awkward at first, it is acceptable to discuss career opportunities with friends and family.
 Connections can come from anywhere, and you never know who has an opportunity for you until you ask.
 Identify people who may be able to help you and reach out to them.